JonathanMEdwards/subtext10/doc/language.md

 ## Missing values

-_Nulls_ are a perennial controversy in PL and DB design.
+_Null values_ are a perennial controversy in PL and DB design.
 The idea is to add a special value Null to all types of values in order to represent a “missing” or “unknown” value.
 Unfortunately Null adds complexity and more ways for code to break, or more language features to avoid breaking.
 FP languages avoid Null values by using Option wrappers (like Subtext choices), but at the cost of continually wrapping and unwrapping values.
 NULL in SQL is a widely acknowledged disaster.
 We want to avoid this whole mess if possible.

 We propose a simple solution for missing values that visualizes naturally in the UI: